 10. Declaration of ports and other areas

-(1) Every port specified in the Schedule continues and is declared to be a port for the purposes of this Act and shall be —
+(1) The regulations may declare an area of water, or land and water, intended for use either wholly or partly in connection with the movement, loading, unloading, maintenance or provisioning of vessels to be a port for the purposes of this Act.

+(1a) A port is to be —

 (a) known by the name; and